Skill Sheet: What You Will Learn Here

 BSE and NSE are the major Indian exchanges which provide platforms for corporates to raise money from the capital market and list their shares.

-Nowadays, trading only shares and bonds in electronic form is allowed, which makes depositories an important stakeholder in the smooth functioning of capital markets.
+Nowadays, trading only shares and bonds in electronic form is allowed, which makes depositories an important part of the stakeholder matrix.
 Depositories facilitate the holding of securities in electronic form and also enable securities transactions to be processed by book entry.
-Presently, there are two depositories in India, viz., Central Depository Services (India) Ltd (CDSL) and National Securities Depository Ltd (NSDL).
+As of now, there are two depositories in India, viz., Central Depository Services (India) Ltd (CDSL) and National Securities Depository Ltd (NSDL).

 A depository participant is an agent of the depository and offers depository services to investors, including the dematerialisation of physical shares.
 Financial institutions, banks, custodians and stockbrokers are allowed to act as depository participants.